 A partnership is transparent for income tax purposes.
 This means that the partnership is not subject to income tax.
 Whether the foreign partners are subject to taxation in Germany depends on the circumstances and the structure of the partnership.
 If the sole business purpose of the partnership is the holding of shares in corporations (GmbH or AG), it is usually possible to structure the partnership in a way that the foreign partners are not subject to taxation in Germany.
 If the partnership is, however, engaged in operative activities, the profit realized by the partnership is taxable at the level of the partners in accordance with their participation quota, even if the profit is not distributed to them.
-If the foreign partner is a corporation, such profit is subject to corporate income tax and solidarity surcharge (in total 15.825 %) in Germany.
+If the foreign partner is a corporation, such profit is subject to corporate income tax and solidarity surcharge (in total 16.825 %) in Germany.
 If the partner is an individual, the profit is subject to income tax at his personal income tax rate, which depends on the amount of income.
-The maximum income tax rate is 45.00 % plus solidarity surcharge applying to taxable incomes exceeding EUR 280.000 (or EUR 560.000 for jointly taxed spouses).
+Income received by an individual is taxed at 44.31 % to the extent that it exceeds approx. EUR 55,000 and at 47.475 % to the extent that it exceeds approx. EUR 260,000.

 The transparency principle does not apply to trade tax.
 Therefore, most of the partnerships are subject to trade tax.
-The tax rate corresponds to the rate which applies to corporations (see above).
-The same applies to restrictions with regard to the deduction of expenses (e.g. interest and rental expenses).
+The tax rate corresponds to the rate, which applies to corporations (see above).
+The same applies to restrictions with regard to the deduction of expenses (e.g., interest and rental expenses).
 If the foreign partner is an individual, a portion of the trade tax corresponding to his participation in the partnership may be credited (in whole or in part) against the partner's income tax liability.
-Pure asset managing partnerships can usually be structured in a way so that they are not subject to trade tax.
+Only pure asset managing partnerships can usually be structured in a way so that they are not subject to trade tax.